Rule 3333-1-05 | Standards and processes for consideration of educator preparation programs of study.

 (c) "Low performing"

-(ii) The chancellor shall determine that an educator preparation provider is "at risk of low-performing" if it has a licensure pass rate under eighty per cent on all requisite examinations.
+(ii) The chancellor will determine that an educator preparation provider is "at risk of low-performing" if it has a licensure pass rate under eighty per cent on all requisite examinations.

 (4) Any educator preparation provider at an Ohio institution of higher education with a status of "Low performing" may request technical assistance from the chancellor in formulating and implementing a continuous improvement plan.